 Anxiety and fear of the unknown are patterns we’re obviously seeing right now.
 Good habits and structure help to reduce that spiral.

 Skincare and beauty routines have been proven to ease anxiety.
 Experts say that in addition to increasing focus, a daily routine can help keep you in control.
-Recent psychology essays have explained that the phenomenon of panic-buying during the current pandemic is fueled by a feeling of lost control.
+Recent psychology essays have explained that the phenomenon of panic-buying is fueled by a feeling of lost control.
 Psychologists say that these feelings of control can be regained through good habits and imposed systems, like making your bed, doing eye makeup, or maintaining your skincare steps morning and night.

 Julia Arnhold knows a thing about Zoom calls; she’s been working digitally while on maternity leave for months.
 Arnhold is the director of women’s at Jack Erwin, an It-girl-favorite minimalist footwear line.
 “I’m religious about taking care of my skin and have been for many years,” Arnhold told me.
 “Having healthy skin makes me feel my best, so no matter what’s going on around me, keeping to my daily skincare regimen makes me feel put together.
 I’m a new mom to a 7-week-old, so routine is especially important right now.”